 What can you expect to see here in the coming days?
 Well, January is a ...Read MoreRead more

 Harlan Ellison is selling his first typewriter, a Remington “noiseless” from “around 1936-1940,” with an asking price of $40,000” (though that price is negotiable).
 The typewriter was on display at the Science Fiction Museum in Seattle from 2004-2010.

-Ellison talks a bit about the typewriter’s history at his website, and in a recent interview with The Wall Street Journal, explains his motivations for selling the device: “It’s ...Read MoreRead more
+Ellison talks a bit about the typewriter’s history at his website, and in a recent interview with The Wall Street Journal, explains his motivations for selling the device: “It’s all tied up ...Read MoreRead more

 Alfonso Frank Frazetta — son of the late artist Frank Frazetta — has filed a lawsuit in Fort Myers FL against his three siblings, alleging they violated the terms of their April 2010 settlement agreement by failing to pay him a 25% share of the estate, not providing an accounting of their business dealings, and refusing to consult with him on business decisions.

 The family feud became public in 2009 ...Read MoreRead more

 January is our 600th issue and we are going to celebrate!